sci-42ver/SICP_SDF/sicp_notes.md

   - ~~TODO~~
     ~~footnote 40~~
 ### 4.3
+Better to read following the order 4.3.1->3->2 where 4.3.2 is put at last to ensure the comprehension of amb (Here I just check all `(amb` contexts in the book and exercises before 4.3.3 have been understood for their underlying logic after reading 4.3.3).
+See amb review.
 - > We saw how to handle this with finite sequence operations in section 2.2.3 and with infinite streams in section 3.5.3.
   See `prime-sum-pairs`
   ```scheme